jnozzi/cocoadev.com/markdown/NSWindow.md

 ----

-Maybe I'm doing something wrong, but I'm trying to make an General/NSWindow and pass an object to it, so it knows how to set itself up.
-I used General/NSWindowController to spawn the General/NSWindow programatically and the delegate was set in Interface Builder.
-I then wanted to call -window on the General/NSWindowController which, according to documentation, is supposed to block until the General/NSWindow is ready.
+Maybe I'm doing something wrong, but I'm trying to make an NSWindow and pass an object to it, so it knows how to set itself up.
+I used NSWindowController to spawn the NSWindow programatically and the delegate was set in Interface Builder.
+I then wanted to call -window on the NSWindowController which, according to documentation, is supposed to block until the NSWindow is ready.
 Knowing this, I assumed the delegate would have been allocated by this point.
 Whether it be the delegate or the owner (which I also tried to set), both objects are nil values.
-I would think it's simple to pass an object to an General/NSWindow so help set it up, so I assume I'm just looking at this problem from the wrong angle.
+I would think it's simple to pass an object to an NSWindow so help set it up, so I assume I'm just looking at this problem from the wrong angle.
 Any ideas, anyone?
 - James (JAS)